Sleep Token: Wardrobe

+Musical style

+Spinefarm Records has simply stated that "in a world of form and genre, Sleep Token cannot be confined".

-Musically, Sleep Token have been categorised in a wide range of genres, including alternative metal, post-rock/metal, progressive metal, indie rock/pop, and djent.
+Musically, Sleep Token have been categorised in a wide range of genres, including alternative metal, post-metal, progressive metal, indie rock/pop, and djent.
 Emma Wilkes, of Revolver, noted elements of trap and jazz.
 According to Mary Varvaris of The Music, "[the band fuses] heavy metal, electronica, hip-hop, and modern-day djent/progressive metal."
-Hobson has suggested that the band has a "fluid approach to genre", claiming that they incorporate "elements of everything from tech metal and alternative to pop and R&B".
+Rich Hobson has suggested that the band has a "fluid approach to genre", claiming that they incorporate "elements of everything from tech metal and alternative to pop and R&B".
 Similarly, John D. Buchanan of the website AllMusic has written that Sleep Token "combine post-rock, post-classical, and post-metal tropes with soulful indie pop vocals into a blend that sounds like nothing else".

-The band's label Spinefarm Records has simply stated that "in a world of form and genre, Sleep Token cannot be confined".
-The band have been vague about their influences, simply crediting "a plethora of artists" as inspiration; early in their career, though, they did name Leprous, Agent Fresco, Bon Iver and Meshuggah as influences.
-Commentators have also posited performers such as Deftones, Cult of Luna, Explosions in the Sky and Ólafur Arnalds as possible influences.
+The band have been vague, simply crediting "a plethora of artists" as inspiration.
+Early in their career, though, they did name Leprous, Agent Fresco, Bon Iver, Meshuggah and Failure as influences.
+In 2023, II cited British electronic music, drum and bass, Matt McDonaugh from Mudvayne, Joey Jordison of Slipknot, Derek Roddy of Nile, Hate Eternal and Malevolent Creation and Eric Moore, live drummer for Bobby Brown and Suicidal Tendencies, as his main influences.
+Commentators have also posited performers such as Casey, Loathe, Deftones, Cult of Luna, Explosions in the Sky and Ólafur Arnalds as possible influences.

+Collaborations and side projects

+II, III and IV have pursued projects outside of the band using their Sleep Token monikers.

+II

+II has performed at drum festivals around Europe in 2024 and 2025.

+In June 2025, he collaborated with MixWave to create a virtual "drum library".
+It consists of the gear that he often uses on tour.

+On 5 July 2025, he participated in a "supergroup" performing "Changes" at Black Sabbath's and Ozzy Osbourne's final concert, "Back to the Beginning".
+He was joined onstage by vocalist Yungblud, guitarist Nuno Bettencourt of Extreme, bassist Frank Bello of Anthrax, and Black Sabbath's longtime touring keyboardist Adam Wakeman.
+The standout performance earned them a 2026 Grammy Award for 'Best Rock Performance' where he was credited as 'II'.

+III

+In 2023, he collaborated with Charvel to design a custom bass, although it was not for sale to the public.
+However, he collaborated with Richter in December 2025 to design a signature bass guitar strap for sale in black and adorned with several red question marks.